manifold-systems/manifold/docs/articles/metaprogramming.md

-# Why metaprogramming wins
+# Well-lit static metaprogramming

-_Whether you stand on the static or dynamic side of the fence, the growing popularity of some dynamic languages like Python is undeniable.
+_The growing popularity of some dynamic languages like Python is undeniable.
 This flies in the face of the recent influx of statically typed languages.
 State-of-the-art newcomers like Kotlin, Swift, and TypeScript clearly represent a collective leap toward richly featured static type systems.
-Even dynamic languages are joining in by offering type annotations to mitigate the pitfalls of dynamic typing.
-By now one would assume dynamic languages would be waning in popularity.
+Even dynamic languages are joining in by offering type annotations to mitigate the downside of dynamic typing.
+By now one would assume dynamic languages would be waning in popularity, surely not gaining.
 What is going on here?_

 # Dark magic